-On the 19th May I was invited to cut a royal profile or two at Coworth Park.
-It was one of the only events I’ve worked at where the toastmaster had to announce lunch by calling for “Your Majesties, Royal Highnesses, Highnesses, Lords, Ladies and Gentlemen… ” to take their seats.
+IN THE YEAR of the DIAMOND JUBILEE I was invited to cut silhouettes over lunch at a marquee in Coworth Park.
+It was one of the only events I’ve attended where the toastmaster had to announce lunch by calling for “Your Majesties, Royal Highnesses, Highnesses, Lords, Ladies and Gentlemen… ” to take their seats.

 I’m told the silhouette was a great success.
 Lady Elizabeth Anson, who organised the event, writes:

 “The man is a silhouettist called Charles Burns, who cut out the images with a pair of scissors.
 I love the way the Queen takes off her glasses, then happily shows everyone the silhouette at the end of it.”

 This is also my recollection of the event.
 People kept coming up to me afterwards and saying:

 “The Queen really likes her silhouette!”